Huanz86251/creative-mobile-application-project/REPORT.md

 - **Playback & Queue**: Play/pause/seek, previous/next, shuffle/sequential/repeat-one, mini now-playing bar, and background-safe audio.
 - **Track Details**: Supabase-backed metadata with genres/tags/themes; view artwork, duration, and storage path.
 - **Favorites**: Toggle likes (Supabase RPC), live like counts, and favorites list.
-- **Notifications**: Daily recommendation scheduling plus download status notifications with deep links to Library/Downloads.
+- **Notifications**: User-triggered personalized recommendation notifications (backed by a small embedding model: we pre-encode each track’s title, description, and tags into vectors stored in Supabase, and when the user presses the button a Supabase RPC runs vector-similarity search against the embeddings of their three most recent likes to pick a similar track) plus download status notifications with deep links to Library/Downloads.
-- **Extras**: Draggable mascot, decorative gradients/cards, and guarded connectivity checks for downloads.
+- **Extras**: Decorative gradients/cards, and guarded connectivity checks for downloads.
 ### Advanced Features
 - **Authentication**: Email/password sign-up, verification, login, logout, password reset (code), and session persistence.
 - **Offline Downloads**: Signed URL downloads to device storage, download index in AsyncStorage, delete/clear actions, and offline playback from locally saved files.
 - **Sharing**: Users can share songs via dynamic links using Expo Sharing and deep linking.
 - **Animation**: Animated player bar smoothly slides up and down, with interactive Play button press feedback for a responsive experience.
+A draggable Lottie-based mascot that periodically (or on tap) shows curated micro-messages (music tips, self-care reminders, fun facts) in a speech bubble.
 ## User Guide
 1) **Install**
    - Option A: Run locally with Expo Go (see Development Guide).